20 Different Types of Fruits Explained

 5. Citrus Fruits

-Citrus fruits are a type of fruit under the different types of fruits.
+Citrus fruits are a type of fruit that is under the different types of fruits.
 We characterized them by their acidic taste.

 They are typically round or oval and have thick, leathery skin.
 However, we divide the flesh of citrus fruit into segments, usually white, pink, or orange.

 They are a good source of vitamin C and are often used in juices, marinades, and desserts.
-They are essential for preventing diseases like scurvy.
+Vitamin C is essential for preventing diseases like scurvy.

-The list below consists of some lesser-known citrus fruit varieties that may be worth trying.
+The list below includes some lesser-known citrus fruit varieties that may be worth trying.

 • Orange